-Best Mirrorless Camera for Beginners: Sony NEX-3N ($499)
+Best Mirrorless Camera for Beginners: Sony NEX-3N ($390)

-Best Midrange Mirrorless Camera: Olympus PEN E-PL5 ($549)
+Best Midrange Mirrorless Camera: Olympus PEN E-PL5 ($600)

 Olympus was one of the pioneers of the mirrorless camera format, and that experience shows in the PEN E-PL5 ($549 with 14-42mm zoom lens).
 This camera offers a great range of features, including a bright, clear 3-inch LCD touch screen that flips up for more comfortable shooting.
 The E-PL5 also provides a lot of buttons on the body to access features more quickly than via a touch screen, but they aren't enough to overwhelm the user.
 This device offers fast focusing and an auto mode that makes for quick and sharp snapshots.
 The video mode is rather limited, however, offering only three video modes and lackluster image quality.
-Using the lens mount standard known as Micro Four-Thirds, the E-PL5 is compatible with a wide range of lenses from manufacturers including Panasonic, Olympus, Sigma and Rokinon.
+Using the lens mount standard known as Micro Four-Thirds, the E-PL5 is compatible with a wide range of lenses from manufacturers, including Panasonic, Olympus, Sigma and Rokinon.

-Best High-End Mirrorless Camera: Panasonic Lumix DMC-GX7 ($1,099)
+Best High-End Mirrorless Camera: Panasonic Lumix DMC-GX7 ($935)

 Best Mirrorless Video Camera: Black Magic Pocket Cinema Camera ($999)

 If you want to shoot professional-quality video, then you need pro equipment.
-The recently launched Black Magic Pocket Cinema Camera ($999, body only) is basically a professional camcorder in a mirrorless camera body.
-This device comes complete with most of the features that the pros use, like very-high-quality, high-bit-rate video recording, support for recording in ProRes and CinemaDNG format video, and a very wide dynamic range (the ability to capture detail in both very dark and very light parts of scenes).
+The Black Magic Pocket Cinema Camera ($999, body only) is a professional camcorder in a mirrorless camera body.
+This device comes complete with most of the features that the pros use, like very high-quality, high-bit-rate video recording, support for recording in ProRes and CinemaDNG format video used by professional video systems, and a very wide dynamic range (the ability to capture detail in both very dark and very light parts of scenes).

 Best Mirrorless Camera for Canon Lens Owners: Canon EOS M ($375)

-MORE: Camera Buying Guide 2013
+MORE: Camera Buying Guide 2014